Opens an external site in a new window

 How do you make a completely static SvelteKit site?Ā #

 With SvelteKit you can opt for a completely static site.
-For most deployment flexibility, in this case, choose the static adapter: `pnpm add -D @sveltejs/[email protected]`.
+For most deployment flexibility, in this case, choose the static adapter: `pnpm add -D @sveltejs/adapter-static@next`.
 Then in your SvelteKit config file (`svelte.config.js`), set `kit.prerender.default` to `true` and also make sure your config uses the static adapter.
-You can specify an option config to the adapter: `{precompress: true}` to generate brotli and gzip assets.
+You can specify an option config to the adapter: `{precompress: true}` to generate Brotli and gzip assets.

 Can you mix SSG and SSR with SvelteKit?Ā #

-You might want to create a mostly SSR SvelteKit webapp but still have a few pages statically generated.
+You might want to create a mostly SSR SvelteKit web app, but still have a few pages statically generated.
 This is possible with SvelteKit.
-Choose an adapter for the platform you plan to host you site on.
-Choose the auto adapter if you are not yet sure, it is easy to change out adapters later.
+Choose an adapter for the platform you plan to host your site on.
+Pick the auto adapter if you are not yet sure, it is easy to change out adapters later.
 Next add the adapter as a dependency in your project (e.g. `pnpm add -D @sveltejs/adapter-auto`).
 Now on any pages which you want to be rendered statically, add a `<script context="module">` tag.
-Inside just add the configuration line `export const prerender = true;`.
+Inside, just add the configuration line `export const prerender = true;`.
 This is all you need for SvelteKit to prerender that page.

 What advantages does SSG offer over SSR?Ā #

 Different developers have different preferences.
 As a general rule though, where different users see different content a server side rendered (SSR) model is a better choice.
 Here we are talking about sites where the user logs in and sees different content.
 Static site generation works in many other use cases.
-Typically static sites are lightning fast.
-Since every user sees the same content, hosts can has this content and even push it to CDN edge nodes which are closer to the site visitor.
+Typically, static sites are lightning fast.
+Since every user sees the same content, hosting services can have this content ready and even push it to CDN edge nodes which are closer to the site visitor.
 Static sites can also be more secure, provide better user experience and also perform favourably in terms of SEO.
 However, with the wrong generator, build times can be slow and even adding a single comma might mean a time-consuming rebuild.
 This can slow down the development cycle, and impact issue debugging.
-For that reason a modern SSG tool like SvelteKit or Astro is often a better choice.
+For that reason, a modern SSG tool like SvelteKit or Astro is often a better choice.

 šŸ™šŸ½ FeedbackĀ #